|

 1

-Modal preludes called Shenpin Gong Yi, Gong Yi, Gong Diao, Gong Yi Kao and Gongyin Chudiao, were all used to introduce characteristics of gong mode.3 There are 25 of these in all, most later versions being melodically related to the one here; others are seemingly unrelated.4 All seem to consider the third string as gong (do, 1) and use that as their main tonal center, with zhi (so, 5) as the secondary tonal center.
+Although there is quite a variety of melodies within these preludes, the tonal characteristics seem quite consistent throughout the Ming dynasty.7 All seem to consider the third string as gong (do, 1) and use that as their main tonal center, with zhi (sol, 5) as the secondary tonal center.
 This characteristic (also found in some of the other modes here) makes it tempting to compare it with the Western major mode.
 Most of the preludes open on 5 (played on the open 1st and 6th strings) and end on 1/5 (inverted fifth on 1).

-For more information on such modal characteristics see also Modality in Early Ming Qin Tablature.5
+For more information on such modal characteristics see also Modality in Early Ming Qin Tablature.

-SQMP Folio 2 has two melodies in gong mode:
+In addition, SQMP Folio 2 has two further melodies in gong mode:

-Both use the first string as gong (do) with do as the main note and so as the secondary note.
+Both use the first string as gong (do) with do as the main note and sol as the secondary note.

-Later pieces in gong mode that I have studied include the following:
+Later pieces in gong mode that I have studied include the following (all have their first surviving version in Xilutang Qintong [1525]):

 (00.41) -- harmonics